Bupa’s System of Governance

 See Our Board and Board Committees for more information on their roles and how they oversee Bupa’s System of Governance.

-We choose, as far as possible, to comply with the UK Corporate Governance Code and describe how we have applied the relevant principles of the Code in our Annual Report.
+We choose, as far as possible, to comply with the UK Corporate Governance Code to the same standards of UK listed companies and describe how we have applied the relevant principles of the Code in our Annual Report.

 Download Our Board governance structure